melvinvarkey/bigipsecurity/README.md

 modify /apm profile access <profile_name> generation-action increment save /sys config
  ```

+### Protection against Brute-force Passwords Attack

+#### Description
+By default, BigIP APM with any type of AAA is vulnerable to brute-force password attack.

+#### Remediation
+The `Minimum Authentication Failure Delay` and `Maximum Authentication Failure Delay` options or CAPTCHA can be enabled to slow down or mitigate brute-force passwords attacks against BIG-IP APM

+To enable `Minimum Authentication Failure Delay` and `Maximum Authentication Failure Delay` options using the Configuration utility
+1. Log in to the Configuration utility.
+2. Go to `Access Policy > Access Profiles`.
+Click a profile name.
+3. Enable `Minimum Authentication Failure Delay` and `Maximum Authentication Failure Delay` options and change their values if necessary.
+4. Click `Update` and then click `Apply Access Policy`.

+To enable CAPTCHA using the Configuration utility
+1. Log in to the Configuration utility.
+2. Go to `Access Policy > CAPTCHA Configurations` and create a new one.
+3. Go to `Access Policy > Access Profiles`.
+Click `Edit` link for the profile name.
+4. Click `Logon Page`.
+Set the created CAPTCHA configuration.
+5. Click `Apply Access Policy`.

 ## Getting an "A" grade on Qualys's SSL Labs